OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 ### X-Content-Type-Options

-The `X-Content-Type-Options` response HTTP header is used by the server to prevent browsers from guessing the media type ( MIME type).
+The `X-Content-Type-Options` response HTTP header is used by the server to indicate to the browsers that the MIME types advertised in the Content-Type headers should be followed and not guessed.

-This is known as **MIME sniffing** in which the browser guesses the correct MIME type by looking at the contents of the resource.
-The absence of this header might cause browsers to transform non-executable content into executable content.
+This header is used to block browsers [MIME type sniffing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#mime_sniffing), which can transform non-executable MIME types into executable MIME types ([MIME Confusion Attacks](https://blog.mozilla.org/security/2016/08/26/mitigating-mime-confusion-attacks-in-firefox/)).

 #### Recommendation

+Set the Content-Type header correctly through the site.

 > `X-Content-Type-Options: nosniff`